 Friday 5 February 2016

 In this blog post we look at “What is Boolean Search?”, identifying its origin and the impact Boolean operators have on a search string.
-Hopefully by the end of this blog post you’ll have a better understanding of Boolean search and you’ll be able to improve the quality of your searches on Google and other search-based applications.
+Hopefully by the end of this blog post you’ll have a better understanding of Boolean search and you’ll be able to improve the quality of your use of internet search engines such as Google and other search-based applications.

 Defining Boolean Search